Glimepiride (glye-MEP-ir-ide), Rosiglitazone Maleate (roe-zi-GLI-ta-zone MAL-ee-ate)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using chloramphenicol (Chloromycetin®, Chloroptic®), warfarin (Coumadin®), probenecid (Benemid®), phenytoin (Dilantin®), a steroid medicine (such as methylprednisolone, prednisone, or Medrol®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Phenergan®, or Thorazine®).
-Tell your doctor if you are also using certain cough and cold medicines (such as phenylephrine, pseudoephedrine, Neo-Synephrine®, Sudafed®, Sudafed® PE, or Sudodrine®), miconazole (Lotrimin® AF, Monistat® 3), fluconazole (Diflucan®), hormone replacement therapy, thyroid replacement therapy, diuretics or water pills (such as Lasix® or Dyazide®), birth control pills, or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).
+- Make sure your doctor knows if you are using chloramphenicol (Chloromycetin®, Chloroptic®), phenytoin (Dilantin®), probenecid (Benemid®), warfarin (Coumadin®), a steroid medicine (such as methylprednisolone, prednisone, or Medrol®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Phenergan®, or Thorazine®).
+Tell your doctor if you are also using certain cough and cold medicines (such as phenylephrine, pseudoephedrine, Neo-Synephrine®, Sudafed®, Sudafed® PE, or Sudodrine®), fluconazole (Diflucan®), miconazole (Lotrimin® AF, Monistat® 3), hormone replacement therapy, thyroid replacement therapy, diuretics or "water pills" (such as Dyazide® or Lasix®), birth control pills, or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).

 - Do not drink alcohol while you are using this medicine.